Wales' new era begins in Croatia

 Retirements will now force Page to forge a different path.

-The Wales manager has promised he will now "put his own stamp," on the side and a focus on more athleticism.
+The Wales manager has promised he will now "put his own stamp" on the side and a focus on more athleticism.

 With a clear preference for pace, Page seems to be setting Wales up to be a counter-attacking side.